ABSYNTH - The Archetype-Based SYNTHesis Project

 • M. P. Kotowsky, C. H. Dowding, J. K. Fuller, Wireless Sensor Networks to Monitor Crack Growth on Bridges, Proceedings of the 2009 Conference on Developing a Research Agenda for Transportation Infrastructure Preservation and Renewal, November, 2009. pdf

-• J. S. Miller, P. A. Dinda, R. P. Dick, Evaluating a BASIC Approach to Sensor Network Node Programming, Proceedings of 7th ACM Conference on Embedded Networked Sensor Systems (SenSys 2009), November, 2009. pdf (user study materials)
+• J. S. Miller, P. A. Dinda, R. P. Dick, Evaluating a BASIC Approach to Sensor Network Node Programming, Proceedings of 7th ACM Conference on Embedded Networked Sensor Systems (SenSys 2009), November, 2009. pdf (user study materials) web compiler

-• L. Bai, R. Dick, P. Dinda, Archetype-Based Design: Sensor Network Programming for Application Experts, Not Just Programming Experts, Proceedings of the International Conference on Information Processing in Sensor Networks (IPSN 2009), April, 2009. pdf (user study materials)
+• L. Bai, R. Dick, P. Dinda, Archetype-Based Design: Sensor Network Programming for Application Experts, Not Just Programming Experts, Proceedings of the International Conference on Information Processing in Sensor Networks (IPSN 2009), April, 2009. pdf (user study materials) web compiler

 • J. S. Miller, P. Dinda, and R. Dick, GOTO Considered Helpful: A BASIC Approach to Sensor Network Node Programming, Technical Report NWU-EECS-09-01, Department of Electrical Engineering and Computer Science, Northwestern University, January, 2009, pdf.